aderbique/CSE571/assignments/assn5/ASSIGNMENT5.md

 |warm|slow|warm|+1|
 |warm|fast|overheated|-10|

-A. (2pt) Estimating the parameters for T and R for model-based reinforcement learning.
+1. (2pt) Estimating the parameters for T and R for model-based reinforcement learning.
-B. (2pt) Use MC reinforcement learning method (direct evaluation) to estimate the V function, assuming γ=1.0.
+2. (2pt) Use MC reinforcement learning method (direct evaluation) to estimate the V function, assuming γ=1.0.
-C. (4pt) Assuming that the initial state values are allk zeros, compute the updates *in TD learning for policy evaluation (passive RL)* to the state values after running through episode 1 and 2 in sequence.
+3. (4pt) Assuming that the initial state values are allk zeros, compute the updates *in TD learning for policy evaluation (passive RL)* to the state values after running through episode 1 and 2 in sequence.
 Show steps for α=0.5 and γ=1.0.
-D. (4pt) Assumning that the initial Q values are all zeros, compute the updates *in Q learning (active RL) to the Q values after running through episode 1 and 2 in sequence.
+4. (4pt) Assumning that the initial Q values are all zeros, compute the updates *in Q learning (active RL) to the Q values after running through episode 1 and 2 in sequence.
 Show steps for α=0.5 and γ=1.0.